ra559/cis106/_labs/Lab2_new.md

 ## Special Note Regarding the final exam:
 * The final exam is in person.
 * The exam is performance based and will require access to a Linux Virtual Machine.
-* If you do not have a laptop/computer you can bring to school, *a Linux Computer will be made available to you.*
+* If you do not have a laptop/computer you can bring to school, *a Linux Computer will be made available to you but you need to request it early because the amount of PCs is limited*